 Zoloft, the brand name for the drug sertraline, is a prescription medication used to treat depression.
 It has a low potential for abuse and is non-addictive.

 Taking extremely high doses of Zoloft can be fatal, although this is very rare.
-Overdosing on Zoloft may be a sign of a drug problem or an underlying mental health condition.
+Overdosing on Zoloft may be a sign of a drug problem or an underlying mental health condition that hasn’t been diagnosed.

 Factors That Affect A Lethal Dose Of Zoloft